Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Test_Experiments_Documentation/Prototype_01/EXP_02_Prototype_01_R01.md

 - [ ] Learn about the Grafana Kiosk mode.
 - [ ] Try to access the Grafana dashboard from a computer outside the local network.

-#### Prototype 01 Experiment 03 Plan
+#### Prototype 02 Experiment 01 Plan

-- [x] Use Python Scripts to make connection to the Broker and subscribing to specific topics on which sensor node is publishing
-- [x] Use Python Scripts to log the sensor data instead of/in addition to Node-RED.
-Convert the received JSON messages into CSV for logging.
+- [ ] Create another node with LDR and internal temperature sensor
 - [ ] Use Python scripts to log the Data into influx DB instead of/in addition to Node-RED
 - [ ] Program the temperature pressure node picoW-01 with concurrent programming.
-- [ ] PicoW takes temperature and pressure reading every 10-30 seconds.
+- [ ] PicoW-01 takes temperature and pressure reading every 10-30 seconds.
 - [ ] Stores the readings on the local buffer on PicoW board
 - [ ] Try to connect with WiFi every 5-10 minutes and flash the onboard LED for 1-2 seconds when connection is made.
 - [ ] Try to connect and publish data to MQTT broker every 5-10 minutes and flash the onboard LED for 1-2 seconds when data is sent.

-#### Experiment  04
+#### Prototype 02 Experiment 02 Plan

+**Goals**
-**Goals** : Program another picoW /ESP32 board to do the following tasks:
+: Program another picoW /ESP32 board to do the following tasks:
 - [ ] Task1: Read ADC value from one of the pins 10-1000 times every second (Say antenna)
 - [ ] Task2: Store the data into a vector
 - [ ] Task3: Perform FFT for the incoming signal in real time.